T Techclick All lessons

 Exam-day logistics (often more failure-causing than content)

 Mukesh, an L2 firewall engineer at a Pune services firm, decided in early March to pivot to SASE.
 He started this Zscaler course as Batch 11 opened, finished all 13 prior lessons by mid-April, and then ran the 4-week study plan above almost exactly as written.
-He sat ZDTA in the first week of May and passed at 78%.
-Three weeks later he booked EDP-ZIA and cleared at 81%.
+He sat ZDTA in the first week of May and passed at 85% (the bar is 80%).
+Three weeks later he booked EDP-ZIA and cleared that too.

 10. Quick reference card